 If you’re in a relationship, you and your partner can support each other by sharing the grieving process.
 At the very least, talking to each other about how you’re feeling can make it easier for both of you to cope .

-Under normal circumstances, this might mean going to the funeral together or visiting a memorial site, but you can still find rituals to share from home – like lighting a candle or listening to a special piece of music.
-These shared experiences can help you both adjust to the loss .
+Under normal circumstances, this might mean going to the funeral together or visiting a memorial site but, when that's not possible, you can still find rituals to share from home – like lighting a candle or listening to a special piece of music.
+These shared experiences can help you adjust to the loss .
 Even if you don’t live together, you could still meet up online and do something together.

 One thing to bear in mind, if you’re in a mixed sex couple, is that men and women often have different ways of coping.
 Women tend to want to surround themselves with other people and talk through memories with friends and family.
 Men tend to find this type of social support less useful, and may prefer to work through things alone, at least at first .